 In oncologic disease, tumors can profoundly subvert inflammatory and effector immune responses.
 In the tumor cellular microenvironment, CCR2 bearing cells are thought to largely have an immunosuppressive behavior.
 These are the so-called myeloid derived suppressor cells, (MDSCs).
 These cells effectively help tumors hide from the body’s cytotoxic immune response to tumor cells.
 Inhibiting CCR2, and thus the MDSCs controlled by CCR2, could therefore lead to the liberation of the cytotoxic immune response against the tumor cells and improved patient survival.
 We have an ongoing clinical development program for the treatment of patients with advanced pancreatic cancer, a deadly cancer, with our drug candidate CCX872, our second inhibitor of the chemokine receptor known as CCR2.

 We currently have an ongoing Phase Ib clinical trial of CCX872 in patients with advanced pancreatic cancer.
 The primary aim of this study is to evaluate whether orally administered CCX872 is safe and can improve the progression of disease in patients with nonresectable pancreatic cancer being treated with FOLFIRINOX, one of the current standard of care treatments for this disease.
 Clinical trial enrollment of 50 patients was completed in January 2016.
 In August 2016, we reported overall response rate (ORR) data, and we are continuing to treat patients for as long as they remain in a progression-free state.
-Early in the first quarter of 2017, we plan to report progression-free survival (PFS) data.

 The objective of using a CCR2 inhibitor such as CCX872 is to reduce the suppressive myeloid cell presence in the tumor and, in doing so, slow the progression of disease in these patients.